Stephanie Kugelman: Philanthropy

 Kugelman served as a consultant to Women for Women International and on the boards of Gilda's Club, Safe Horizon and Scholarship Committee of Boca Grande Woman's Club.

-Family
+Personal life and death

-Kugelman has a daughter from her first marriage and she remarried after her husband Arthur E. Kugelman died.
-She currently resides with her husband Edward Vick in Old Greenwich, Connecticut.
+Kugelman had a daughter from her first marriage and she remarried after her husband, Arthur E. Kugelman, died.
+She later resided with her husband Edward Vick in Old Greenwich, Connecticut.

+Kugelman died on February 23, 2026, at the age of 78.